Schloss Agathenburg -

 A search for traces

-Aurora, in her day something like the “It-Girl” of the 17th century, has almost been forgotten today.
+Aurora, something of an “it girl” of the 17th century, has almost been forgotten today.

 What moved this extraordinary woman?
 Who was this creative artist, muse and patron of the arts, who pursued unconventional paths throughout her life in order to maintain her independence?

-As the granddaughter of Hans Christoph Graf von Königsmarck, Aurora was born on 28 April 1662 in Stade on the Elbe and spent a carefree childhood with her sister and two brothers at nearby Schloss Agathenburg.
+As the granddaughter of Hans Christoph, Count von Königsmarck, Aurora was born on April 28, 1662, in Stade on the Elbe River and spent a carefree childhood with her sister and two brothers at the nearby Schloss Agathenburg.

 Her grandfather established the family’s legendary reputation.
-He was one of the most successful generals to fight for the Swedes during the Thirty Years’ War, winning a decisive victory in 1648.
-He was elevated to the nobility by the Swedish crown and was also rewarded with 2 million imperial thalers and extensive estates in northern Germany.
-This makes him one of the richest men in northern Europe and he settles in northern Germany at his country estate Agathenburg – a simple baroque castle with a brick façade and an impressive baroque garden.
+As one of the most successful generals fighting for Sweden during the Thirty Years’ War, he achieved the decisive victory in 1648.
+For his service, he was ennobled by the Swedish Crown and richly rewarded with two million Reichstalers and vast estates across northern Germany.
+This made him one of the wealthiest men in Northern Europe.
+He settled in northern Germany at his country residence, Agathenburg — a modest Baroque castle with a brick façade and an impressive Baroque garden.

 Aurora is a bright child with an unquenchable thirst for knowledge and diverse artistic talents.
 She was born into a time of new beginnings, when the daughters of the aristocracy were also expected to enjoy an appropriate education.